 - The accuracy of your OT-2's labware calibration.

-- The accuracy of the labware definitions that your protocol uses.
+- The correctness of the labware definitions that your protocol uses.

 (To learn more about the difference between each type of calibration, see How calibration works on the OT-2.)